Addressing intramolecular vibrational redistribution in a single molecule through pump and probe surface-enhanced vibrational spectroscopy: Discussion and conclusion

-Further, it is worthwhile to discuss the pumping strengths that we consider.
+Further, it is worthwhile to discuss the pumping strengths that we consider and the possibility to detect the emitted signals.
 For pulsed Stokes SERS pumping, we considered in Section \ref{sec:pulsed_SERS} pulses with 500 fs duration (FWHM) and peak intensity $I_{\textsc{vis}}^{\text{pump,max}} = 5.7\times10^6\,$\textmu W.\textmu m$^{-2}$, which corresponds to a fluence per pulse of 3 pJ.\textmu m$^{-2}$.
-Such fluence values have been used in SERS experiments in ultrathin gap nanocavities without introducing significant sample degradation \cite{pozzi2016operational,jakob2023giant}.
-Therefore, this pumping configuration, combined with cryogenic temperature operation $T\lesssim$ 100 K, could enable for observing signatures of IVR within current experimental platforms.
-For continuous-wave IR illumination, Fig. \ref{fig:IR_SERS_Raman_upconversion} (b) shows that vibrational redistribution effects should be clearly observable for $I_{\textsc{ir}} \approx$ 1000 \textmu W.\textmu m$^{-2}$, and Fig. \ref{fig:IR_SERS_Raman_upconversion} (c) suggests that these effects could be already seen for $I_{\textsc{ir}}\gtrsim$ 100 \textmu W.\textmu m$^{-2}$.
-Pumping strengths up to $I_{\textsc{ir}}\approx$ 3000 \textmu W.\textmu m$^{-2}$ have recently been reported in reference \cite{xie2025continuous}, which is based on an experimental platform comparable to the one studied in this work.
-Therefore, this pumping configuration, combined with temperatures typically between $T\approx$ 100 K and $T\approx$ 200 K (see also Section S2.C.2 of the SI), is also likely to allow for observing signatures of IVR within current experimental platforms.
-Notably, using even lower temperatures diminish the thermal populations and could further facilitate the characterization of IVR.
+Such fluence values have been used in SERS experiments in ultrathin gap nanocavities without introducing significant sample degradation \autocite{pozzi2016operational,jakob2023giant}.
+On the other hand, a rough estimate of the emitted power (Section S3.3.A of the SI) indicates that experimental measurements of the signatures of IVR under pulsed visible probing on single molecules is challenging and might require additional optimization (see below), or alternatively, to perform the study on a few molecules ($\sim$ 1000), which would still provide a crucial advantage as compared to the large number of molecules required to identify IVR in more standard vibrational spectroscopy techniques \autocite{rubtsov2019ballistic}.
+Therefore, this pumping configuration, combined with cryogenic temperature operation $T\lesssim$ 100 K, could enable the observation of signatures of IVR within realistic experimental platforms.
+For continuous-wave IR illumination, Fig. \ref{fig:IR_SERS_Raman_upconversion} (c) shows that vibrational redistribution effects should be clearly observable for $I_{\textsc{ir}} \approx$ 1000 \textmu W.\textmu m$^{-2}$, and Fig. \ref{fig:IR_SERS_Raman_upconversion} (b) suggests that these effects could be already seen for $I_{\textsc{ir}}\gtrsim$ 100 \textmu W.\textmu m$^{-2}$.
+Pumping strengths up to $I_{\textsc{ir}}\approx$ 3000 \textmu W.\textmu m$^{-2}$ have recently been reported in reference \autocite{xie2025continuous}, which is based on an experimental platform comparable to the one studied in this work.
+In addition, an estimate of the anti-Stokes SERS intensity emitted under cw visible probing with intensity $I_{\textsc{vis}}\approx$ 100 \textmu W.\textmu m$^{-2}$ supports the possibility of detecting IVR in a single molecule under this illumination scheme (see Section S3.3.B of the SI).
+Therefore, this pumping and probing configuration, combined with temperatures typically between $T\approx$ 100 K and $T\approx$ 200 K (see also Section S2.3.2 of the SI), can also allow for observing signatures of IVR within current experimental platforms down to the single-molecule level.